Thai rock: Folk rock

 Caravan is credited as the first folk-rock band to sing in the Thai language in the 1970s.
-They pioneered the phleng phuea chiwit genre, which was later popularized by Carabao with their 1984 album, Made in Thailand, selling over five million copies.
+They pioneered the phleng phuea chiwit genre.
+Carabao became more widely known with their third album, Waniphok, released in 1983 under the Azona label, which featured the title track of the same name.
+Their fifth album, Made in Thailand (1984), sold over five million copies.

-In the 1990s, the folk-rock band Inca, artist Pongsit Kampee, and artist Thanapol Intharit also received mainstream recognition.
+In the 1990s, the folk-rock band Inca, along with artists such as Pongsit Kampee, and Thanapol Intharit, also gained mainstream recognition.

 The mid-to-late 1990s

 Death metal

 The late 1980s and early 1990s marked the beginning of what became known as the era of death metal/thrash metal.
 Donpheebin pioneered the scene in the early 1990s, followed by Dezember, who began performing in the mid-1990s.
 Dezember's early albums, including the 1994 EP Laththi Satan and the 1995 full-length Winatsakam, garnered interest among indie music listeners.